-Travelling somewhere without buying the ticket beforehand is always a gamble especially during a public holiday.
+Travelling somewhere without buying the ticket beforehand is always a gamble, especially during a public holiday.
 I was still angry at the ticketing staff from yesterday.
-If only they willing to serve us at the last 3 minutes before the closing time, my mind would be at eased and we wouldn’t have to rush to the counter early in the morning.
+If only they were willing to serve us at the last 3 minutes before the closing time, my mind would be at ease and we wouldn’t have to rush to the counter early in the morning.

-1. Must enter Brunei legally, and non-muslim above 17 years old.
+1. Must enter Brunei legally, and be non-muslim above 17 years old.

 2. May only import not less than 48 hours since the last importation

-3. It shall be personal use, can’t give, sell or transfer to another person
+3. It shall be for personal use, and can’t be given, for sale or transferred to another person

-4. Must be store and consume at the place of residence of the importer
+4. Must be stored and consumed at the place of residence of the importer

 5. The total amount to declare does not exceed 2 bottles of liquor (max 2 litres) and 12 cans of 330ml beer.